 Posts Tagged ‘pennsylvania’

-Posted in Morbid Musings, tagged cincinnati, harrisburg, harrisburg cemetery, illinois, ohio, pennsylvania, sarcophagus, sarcophagus tomb, spring grove cemetery on October 23, 2016| Leave a Comment »
+Posted in Morbid Musings, tagged cincinnati, harrisburg, harrisburg cemetery, mechanicsburg, names, ohio, pennsylvania, silver spring meeting house, silver spring presbyterian church, spring grove cemetery on October 23, 2016| Leave a Comment »

 When a tombstone includes someone’s real name, it can be revealing.
 I particularly like when the individual is named for someone famous.

 In Cincinnati’s Spring Grove Cemetery, you can find the grave of Thomas Jefferson Henderson.

 Ulysses S. Grant Fisher is buried in Silver Spring Presbyterian Churchyard.